-- Contacts: the contact was manually added to Contacts database by a user
+- Contacts: The contact was manually added to the contacts database by a user.

-- Sales: the contact was created via the Sales tool
+- Sales: The contact was created via HubSpot Sales.

 Sometimes looking into the source for these property updates can tell you even more about how the contact was created.
 To learn more about a property's change source, see this article.